ivykroncke/pantry/readme.md

 # Pantry
 ## A Meal Planning App

 Meal Planning is fun with the Pantry Meal Planning App.
 Simply pick a theme (or create your own!) and add your favorite recipes.

 This app stores separate weeks that contain meals that contain ingredients to keep your ideas organized.
+Create, update, edit, or delete meal planning weeks or the meals themselves.
+Add and delete ingredients for individual meals.
+You can even customize new meal planning weeks with photos provided--or upload your own!

 Link on Heroku:
 https://radiant-falls-39293.herokuapp.com/